 Within Yaowarat is Wat Trimit, a temple containing a 5.5-ton solid-gold Buddha statue, the largest solid-gold statue in the world.

 Bangkok has a beautiful old town district.
 Situated on a river island, the area includes temples, palaces and many major historical sites.
-There’s so much beauty and history packed into one area you could spend your entire holiday exploring the old town.
+Enjoy the beauty and history packed into one area you could spend your entire holiday exploring the old town.

 When you’re in the old town, don’t forget to visit Wat Pho or Reclining Buddha Temple.
 Besides housing a famous giant Buddha image, the temple operates an equally renowned massage school.
 Give it a try.